 Trigona (Pacificotrigona) okazawai Tadauchi et al., 1998: 245, nomen nudum.
-Trigona (Pacificotrigona) okazawai irianensis Tadauchi et al., 1998: 245, nomen nudum.

-DIAGNOSIS: The new species is distinguished from its closest relative, H. atricornis, by its darker coloration (cf. Figs. 1 and 11), more pronounced pubescence on the apical terga, and seven distal hamuli on the hind wing.
+DIAGNOSIS: The new species is distinguished from its closest relative, H. atricornis, by its darker coloration (cf. Figs. 1 and 11), more pronounced pubescence on the apical terga, and frequently larger number of distal hamuli on the hind wing.
 There are likely morphometric differences between the two species, but given the small sample sizes available we have not made an attempt to establish diagnostic differences which likely would require significant revision once series of workers become available.

-DESCRIPTION: 9: Total body length approximately 5.6-5.8 mm, forewing length (including tegula) 5.6-6.0 mm.
-Head wider than long, width 2.01-2.08 mm, length 1.56 mm; compound eye length 1.22-1.28 mm; upper interorbital distance 1.25-1.30 mm, lower interorbital distance 1.17-1.25 mm.
-Scape length 0.76-0.78 mm, about as long as torulocellar distance, torulocellar distance 0.76-0.78 mm; flagellomeres about as long as wide except apical flagellomere longer than wide.
-Clypeus broader than long, approximately 1.8-1.9 times as wide as long, length 0.47-0.52 mm, width 0.89-0.94 mm.
+DESCRIPTION: 9: Total body length approximately 5.8 mm (5.3-5.8 mm), forewing length (including tegula) 6.0 mm (5.6-6.3 mm).
+Head wider than long, width 2.08 mm (2.01-2.16 mm), length 1.56 mm (1.56-1.88 mm); compound eye length 1.28 mm (1.22-1.40) mm; upper interorbital distance 1.30 mm (1.25-1.40 mm), lower interorbital distance 1.25 mm (1.17-1.30 mm).
+Scape length 0.78 mm (0.76-0.80 mm), about as long as torulocellar distance, torulocellar distance 0.78 mm (0.76-0.86 mm); flagellomeres about as long as wide except apical flagellomere longer than wide.
+Clypeus broader than long, approximately 1.8-1.9 times as wide as long, length 0.52 mm (0.47-0.52 mm), width 0.94 mm (0.89-1.00 mm).
 Malar area short, length approximately subequal to flagellar diameter or 0.6 times basal mandibular width (Fig. 2).
-Mandible with two, small preapical teeth (Fig. 3); P_1 with narrow incision separating apical edentate margin; incision separating P_1 and P_2 slightly less than orthogonal, with acutely rounded angular vertex.
+Mandible with two, small preapical teeth (Fig. 3); P_1 with narrow incision separating apical edentate margin; incision separating P_1 and P_2 slightly less than orthogonal, with acutely rounded angular vertex (not to be confused with the vertex of the head; the angular vertex, i.e., the geometric vertex or point where two edges of an angle meet; in this case is the point where the lower edge of P_2 meets the upper edge of P_1 and together form the angle between these two teeth, with the inner point of the incision between them representing the vertex for the angle, which in this case is acutely rounded: refer to figure 3).

-Integument generally black to dark brown (Fig. 1), except labiomaxillary complex brown; wing veins dark brown, nebulous traces dark brown to brown, membrane infuscate more so apically in radial cell and in and around marginal cell (Fig. 7).
+Integument generally black to dark brown (Fig. 1), except labiomaxillary complex brown and reddish brown areas on inner surface of metatibia and metasomal terga I-IV; wing veins dark brown, nebulous traces dark brown to brown, membrane infuscate more so apically in radial cell and in and around marginal cell (Fig. 7).

 Integument mostly smooth and shining, with exceedingly minute punctures at bases of setae but otherwise impunctate.
-Metasomal terga smooth, faintly imbricate on discs and minutely punctured in narrow apical zones owing to bases of minute, appressed, apically directed vibrissae; sterna imbricate.
+Metasomal terga smooth, faintly imbricate on discs and minutely punctured in narrow apical zones owing to bases of minute, appressed, apically directed setae; sterna imbricate.